The Soldier's Details

 Williams Force was to become the major Australian rail laying party and they moved frequently.
 Jack was hospitalised at 55km and 40km hospitals (although they had no medicines nor equipment).
 When the rail was completed the Japanese moved most of the POWs working in Burma to Thailand.
 Jack left 133km camp 12 January 1944 and arrived No. 1 Camp Kanchanaburi.

 The group was sent back to Phom Penh to get the train to Singapore via Bangkok.
-All this time the men were subject to Allied Air attack and it must have been distressing particular when they were locked into rail carriages and sitting at stations such as Bangkok.
+All this time the men were subject to Allied Air attack and it must have been very frightening particular when they were locked into rail carriages and sitting at stations such as Bangkok.

-Jack Cocking was one of the very fortunate and lucky few to have survived long enough floating in the South China Sea and to be in the right place and the right time when the American submarines cruised back to the site when Rakuyo Maru had sunk and managed to save some lives.
+Jack Cocking was one of the very fortunate and lucky few to have survived long enough floating in the South China Sea and to be in the right place at the right time when American submarine USS ‘Pampanito’ cruised back to the site four days later where ‘Rakuyo’ Maru had sunk and were completely astounded to find floating rafts which they soon identified as Europeans clinging to.

 - Kanchanaburi, 50k - Thailand